john-thuo1/Multilingual_SentimentAnalysis_Tool/README.md

 4. In the 'Visuals' section, choose the type of graph you want to display.
 You can select one or all available graphs.

 5. Finally, go to the 'Recommendations' section for tailored business insights powered by the OpenAI GPT-4 model.
+Enter the OpenAI API Key before proceeding to get insights.

 ## Contributing